danielsaidi/RichTextKit/README.md

 If you just want to view rich text content, you can use the `RichTextViewer` SwiftUI view, which wraps the editor and applies a read-only configuration to it.

+## ‼️ Important ‼️

+This repository was created a few years ago, when SwiftUI had limited support for rich text.
+Since then, SwiftUI has received more support for attributed strings.
+And with the new iOS/macOS 26 releases, we can now edit attributed strings with a `TextEditor`.

+This brings into questions how much value this repository will bring over time.
+It will most likely not be updated in its current direction, since most of its complexities to integrate between SwiftUI & UIKit/AppKit will not be needed.

+It will most probably still be relevant to perform operations on the attributed string, and perhaps provide control panels, etc. Regardless, things will be different, so I am not yet sure if I will keep this library alive after the WWDC 25 announcements.
+Feel free to reach out to discuss this with me.

+Best regards, Daniel Saidi

 ## Installation